srobo/docs/kit/brain_board/index.md

 It consists of a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and a Student Robotics KCH.

 The KCH is the board installed on top of the Pi, it powers the brain and has LEDs to show the current status of the robot.
-There are also 3 RGB (Red, Green, and Blue) LEDs that you can control from your code.
+There are also 3 RGB (Red, Green, and Blue) LEDs that you can control from your code -- see the [Brain Board LED API]({{ site.baseurl }}/programming/leds) for details.

 ## Board Diagram